irods/irods_capability_automated_ingest/docker/demo/README.md

 ## Scanning an S3 bucket

 Change the port exposed by the `minio` service, if needed, so that the MinIO Console can be accessed.
-The MinIO server is being run by the user `irods` and `irodsadmin`.
+The MinIO server is being run with access key `irods` and secret key `irodsadmin`.
 The place from which the job is launched should have a keypair file with these credentials:
 ```
 irods
 irodsadmin